 However, only 11% (n=1,325) of household respondents were aware of the GRM for health services provided at their nearest HF, regardless of whether the HF head reported having a GRM in place or not.
 Of 113 household respondents in the catchment areas of an HF with a GRM who were aware of the GRM and had made a complaint, 38% (n=43) said they had lodged complaints at the facilities.
-Examples of complaints logged by household respondents included long waiting times, lack of necessary medication, unsanitary conditions, and unprofessional behavior by staff.
+Examples of complaints logged by household respondents included long waiting times before being seen by HF staff, lack of necessary medication, unsanitary conditions at the HF, and unprofessional behavior by facility staff.